1933 The Leica III is introduced and will remain in production in various iterations until 1960

 Launch and Packaging

-The Nikon FM3a was introduced in February 2001 at the PMA show in Orlando, Florida.
+The Nikon FM3A was introduced in February 2001 at the PMA show in Orlando, Florida.
 Prior its introduction, Nikon customers had to choose between the mechanical FM model with manual exposure control or the electronic FE with aperture priority mode that wouldn’t work without batteries.
-After the FM3a became available photographers had the best of both worlds with a hybrid shutter that allows both electronically-controlled auto-exposure shooting and full manual control without the need for batteries.

-The FM3a was available in black and chrome.
-For the chrome version there was a matching Nikkor 45 mm f/2.8P pancake lens which contained a CPU to enable it function with Nikon’s autofocus cameras.
+The FM3A came in all black and silver and black.
+For the silver version there was a matching Nikkor 45mm pancake lens available at launch, which is shown in the picture above.
 The FM3A could make use of a range of accessories such as the Nikon MD-12 motor drive, the MF-16 databack and the various TTL flashes.

 An Engineering Marvel